 SCM Marchant I Electronic Calculator

-I absolutely love this calculator.
-It has been on the museum's WANTED page for a very long time.
-I had thought that the chances of finding one were slim.
-Those that occasionally came up on auction web sites sold for amounts that were too high for the museum's budget, and the calculators are just uncommon enough that it seemed pretty unlikely that one would be found at a swap meet, garage sale, or antique shop.
+This is one of the museum curator's favorite vintage electronic calculators.
+It had been on the museum's WANTED page for a very long time.
+It seemed that the chances of finding a good example of the SCM Marchant I were slim to none after so many years of searching.
+Those that occasionally came up on auction web sites sold for amounts that were too high for the museum's self-funded budget, and the calculators are just uncommon enough, as well as having the "cool factor" of Nixie tubes, that it seemed unlikely that one would be found at a swap meet, garage sale, or antique shop, and searches in those locations also proved fruitless.

-A dream came true when the museum received an EMail just after Christmas of 2017 from a gentleman that said he had one of these calculators that he'd be willing to donate to the museum, and better yet, he had a trip planned to the Portland, Oregon area in early February of 2018.
+The long-held dream came true when the museum received an EMail just after Christmas, 2017, from a very kind gentleman that said he had one of these calculators that he'd be willing to donate to the museum, and better yet, he had a trip planned to the area in early February of 2018.
 He offered to deliver the calculator to the museum in-person.
-Sadly, just before the trip was to occur, the was an illness in the family, and the trip had to be canceled.
-There were thoughts that perhaps a trip could be made later, but situations being as they were, it didn't transpire.
-In August of 2018, the gentleman Emailed that he had decided that the calculator should be shipped to the museum.
-On September 6th, UPS delivered a package to the museum that contained the very carefully packaged calculator, two original owner's manuals for the calculator, and its original power adapter.
+It's always very special to be able to meet the donor of a great old calculator in-person, as well as being an honor to give the donor a tour of the museum.
+Sadly, just before the trip was to occur, there was an illness in his family, and the trip had to be canceled.
+There were thoughts that perhaps a trip could be made at a later date, but the situation being as it was, it didn't transpire.
+In August of 2018, the gentleman Emailed that he had decided that the calculator should be shipped to the museum since a visit was unlikely any time soon.
+On September 6th, 2018, UPS delivered a package to the museum that contained the very carefully packaged SCM Marchant I calculator, two original owner's manuals for the calculator, and its original power adapter.

 The donor indicated that the Marchant I was originally purchased by his father's uncle, who took great pride in owning this piece of bleeding-edge technology.
-In time, the donor's father acquired the calculator from the uncle.
-Some years ago, the donor's father gave the calculator to him as a gift, which he kept through the years in a small collection of vintage technology.
+In time, the donor's father acquired the calculator from his uncle, and treated it to the save level of care as did his uncle.
+Some years ago, the donor's father gave the calculator to him as a gift, which he kept through the years in a small collection of vintage technology that he maintained, until he decided that it might better serve in a museum where it could be shared with the world.
+Some web searching led him to the Old Calculator Museum's Wanted page, where the listing for the Marchant I had been waiting for someone like him for over fifteen years.

 The Marchant I in its Closed State

-The calculator made the trip to the museum with no ill effect thanks to very careful packing, and looked to be in nice aesthetic condition after all these years.
-All of the keyboard keys moved smoothly, and each made the distinctive "tink" noise that only magnetic reed-switch keyboards make when the key is depressed and released The display lens was clear, and it appeared that all eight Nixie tubes were intact.
+The calculator made the trip to the museum with no ill effect thanks to very careful packing.
+Visually, the Marchant I looked to be in astoundingly nice aesthetic condition after all these years.
+This was a clear indication of the care that was afforded the calculator through all of its owners during the over 45 years of ownership.
+All of the keyboard keys moved smoothly, and each made the distinctive tiny "tink" noise that only magnetic reed-switch keyboards make when a key is depressed and released.
+The display lens was clear without scratches or marring, and it appeared that all eight Nixie tubes were intact.
 There were no cracks anywhere in the cabinet.
-The unique keyboard cover, which, when slides forward toward the display, moved smoothly, and when the keyboard is fully exposed, the cover over the display panel flips up with a snap to reveal the display.
-At the same time, the small rocker-type power switch moves to the on position, thus powering up the calculator.
-When the keyboard cover is slid back over the keyboard, the display panel cover snaps back down to provide protection for the display, and the power switch is moved to the off position.
-This mechanism is a little complicated, and the fact that it worked smoothly was yet another testimony to the care that the machine had received over the years.
-The flip-out feet on the bottom of the calculator were intact, and worked perfectly.
-The calculator was quite clean, with only a light accumulaton of grime from years of storage.
-From a physical standpoint, the calculator looked great.
-There was only one area of concern: The power jack, located at the top right corner of the bottom panel of the calculator looked somewhat greenish in color.
-This was a hint of corrosion, likely caused by the rechargeable Nickel-Cadmium (NiCd, aka NiCad) batteries inside the calculator having leaked after many years of storage.
-The leakage from NiCad batteries is highly corrosive to just about any metal, and there was genuine concern that there could be corrosion damage lurking inside the machine from leakage of the cells.
+The unique keyboard cover when slid forward toward the display moved very smoothly.
+When the cover is moved so that the keyboard is fully exposed, the cover over the display panel flips up with a snap to reveal the display.
+At the same time, the small rocker-type power switch moves itself to the "ON" position, thus powering up the calculator.
+When the keyboard cover is slid back over the keyboard, the display panel cover snaps back down to provide protection for the display, and the power switch moves itself to the "OFF" position.
+This mechanism is a little complicated, and the fact that it worked so smoothly after all these years was yet another testimony to the care that the machine had receiveds.
+The flip-out feet on the bottom of the calculator were intact (many times these are broken or missing), and worked perfectly.
+The calculator was very clean, with only a light accumulaton of dust from years of storage.
+There was only one area of concern; the power jack for plugging in the external power adapter, located at the top right corner of the bottom panel of the calculator looked somewhat greenish in color.
+This was a hint of corrosion, more than likely caused by the rechargeable Nickel-Cadmium (NiCd, aka NiCad) batteries inside the calculator having leaked after many years of storage.
+Leakage from NiCad batteries is highly corrosive to just about any metal, and there was genuine concern that there could be corrosion damage lurking inside the calculator, potentially damaging circuit boards as well as electronic components from leakage of the battery cells.

 The Unusual Screws Securing the Cabinet on the SCM Marchant I

-As with any calculator received by the museum, the first thing that happens to it is that it is carefully taken apart both for purposes of inspection as well as photograping the internals of the machine for documentation in the online exhibit.
-This was a particularly important step for the Marchant I, because of the corrosion around the power jack.
+As with any calculator received by the museum, the first thing that happens is that it is carefully taken apart both for purpose of inspection as well as taking photographs of the internals of the machine for documentation in the online exhibit.
+This was a particularly important step for the Marchant I, because of the concerns about the corrosion visible around the power jack.
 The disassembly of the calculator was complicated by SCM's use of some proprietary screws to secure the cabinet.
-These screws were quite unlike any other screw top that I have ever seen.
-They resisted just about every attempt to get a grip on them.
-They were clearly designed to be removed using a very specialized tool, likely done to limit service of the calculator to those that have the special tool.
-As well as having a very unusual head, they were also torqued to an unusually high level, which made getting them loose all the more difficult.
-Only two of the screws that secure the cabinet have are of this type (the rest were conventional philips-head screws), but without being able to remove these two screws, it would be impossible to get inside the machine.
-Finally, after some careful manipulation with a set of small needle-nose pliers, they were able to be loosened and removed without damaging them.
+These screws were quite unlike any other screw top that the curator has encountered.
+They resisted just about every attempt loosen them.
+They were clearly designed to be removed using a very specialized tool, likely to limit service of the calculator to those authorized service organizations that have the special tool.
+As well as having a very unusual head, the screws were also torqued to an unusually high level, which made getting them loose all the more difficult.
+Only two of the screws that secure the cabinet are of this type (the rest were conventional Phillips-head screws), but without removal of these two screws, it would be impossible to get inside the machine.
+Finally, after some careful manipulation with a set of small but sturdy needle-nose pliers, they were able to be loosened and removed without damaging them.

 Original Nickel-Cadmium Battery Pack from the SCM Marchant I

-Once the calculator was apart, concerns over the NiCd battery pack leaking were proved legitimate.
+Once the calculator had been disassembled, concerns over the NiCd battery pack leaking were proved legitimate.
 The battery pack is located in the top center of the lower part of the cabinet.
-It was immediately obvious that the batteries were certainly the originals that came with the calculator when it was new...and, they were indeed leaking, and probably had been for quite some time.
-The ends of the battery pack were covered in a grayish-white fuzz, and the body of the batteries had a greenish color to their metal surfaces, both signs of leakage.
-Cadmium, one of the components of this type of battery, is a poisonous metal.
-Leaking NiCd cells must be handled properly, and also disposed of properly, as they are definitely a hazardous material.
-Chemical resistant gloves were used to carefully extract the battery assembly from the calculator.
-The wires leading to the battery assembly were clipped, and were found to be completely corroded.
+It was immediately obvious that the batteries were most certainly the originals that came with the calculator when it was new.
+It was no wonder that after all this time that they were leaking, and probably had been for quite a long time.
+The ends of the battery pack were covered in a grayish-white fuzz, and the body of the batteries had a greenish tint to their metal surfaces, both being clear signs of leakage.
+Cadmium, one of the components of this type of battery, is a very poisonous metal.
+Leaking NiCd cells must be handled very carefully, and also disposed of properly, as they are definitely a hazardous material.
+Chemical resistant gloves were used to carefully extract the battery assembly from the calculator cabinet.
+The copper wires leading to the battery assembly were clipped and were found to be completely corroded inside the insulation.
 The battery pack consists of five AA-sized NiCd cells connected in series to create a 6 Volt battery supply.
+Normal AA-sized batteries deliver 1.5 Volts, but NiCd batteries provide 1.25V each, which is why it takes five of them wired in series to make 6 Volts.
 The five cells were arranged around a dense cardboard cylinder to provide a base for the cells to form a pentagonal arrangement.
 The cells were adhered to the cardboard cylinder with something like rubber cement, which had mostly disintegrated.
 The cardboard cylinder was able to be withdrawn from the package without damage, and was able to be cleaned up for re-use in constructing a new battery pack.
-The old cells were wrapped in aluminum foil, then sealed up with duct tape, then placed into a thick plastic bag.
-The cells were taken to the local county hazardous materials disposal unit for proper disposition.
-Nickel Cadmium batteries, as well as any battery, should always be disposed of as hazardous materials, as the metals used in them, even common single-use batteries, are hazardous to the environment.
+The old cells were wrapped in aluminum foil.
+The foil package was then sealed up with duct tape, then placed into a thick plastic bag.
+The cells were taken to the county's hazardous materials disposal station for proper disposition.
+All batteries, but most especially Nickel Cadmium batteries, must always be taken to a hazardous material disposal site, as the metals used in their creation, even common single-use batteries, are very hazardous to the environment.
+Batteries of any sort should never be thrown out for normal trash collection.

 The leaking battery pack was fortunately located in a position that kept the leakage from getting to the main circuity of the calculator.
 However, the jack that the external charger plugs into, as well as the wiring associated with that jack were definitely victims of the corrosive nature of the gas and fluid leakage from the old battery pack.
-The power jack was quite green from corrosion, and the wires soldered to the terminals on the jack literally fell off as the jack was carefully being removed from the calculator chassis.
+The power jack was quite green from corrosion, and the wires soldered to the terminals on the jack literally fell off with the copper conductors turned into greenish-white powder as the jack was carefully being removed from the calculator chassis.

-The power jack was placed in a bath of De-Ox-It®, a great chemical for removing oxidation from electronics.
+The power jack was placed in a bath of De-Ox-It®, a great and reasonably safe chemical for removing oxidation from electronics.
 De-Ox-It is commonly used for removing oxidation from edge connector fingers and sockets.
-A soft brush was used to gently clean the jack using the De-Ox-It, and the results were quite satisfying.
-The greenish oxidation dissolved away, revealing clean metal (which appeared to be silver) contacts for the jack, and the solder terminals for connecting the jack.
+A soft brush was used to gently clean the jack using the De-Ox-It liquid, and the results were quite satisfying, as is generally always the case with this product.
+The greenish oxidation dissolved away, revealing clean metal (which appeared to be Silver) contacts for the jack as well as the solder terminals for connecting wires to the jack.

-It was also noted that there was a Micro-Switch® brand switch located such that the metal lever of the switch would be pressed down, triggering the switch, when the power plug was inserted in the jack.
-The metal lever of the microswitch was quite corroded, and, like the jack, the wiring to the switch was also corroded.
+It was also noted that there was a Micro-Switch® brand switch located such that the metal lever of the switch would be pressed down, activating the switch when the power plug was inserted in the jack.
+The metal lever of the microswitch was very corroded, and, like the power jack, the wiring to the switch was also corroded beyond re-use.
 The switch was removed, tested, and was found to be defective.
-The switch likely ended up with internal corrosion due to leakage from the battery pack.
+The switch likely had internal corrosion due to leakage from the battery pack.

 Fortunately, an exact replacement for the failed microswitch was found in the museum's supply of spare parts.
 Since the wiring related to the power jack, the microswitch, the power switch, and the battery pack was corroded from the battery pack leakage, it was all replaced with the correct gauge and color wire.